Alphonsus411/pCobra/README_en.md

 Version 9.1.0

 Cobra is a programming language designed in Spanish, aimed at creating tools, simulations and analyses in fields such as biology, computing and astrophysics.
-This project includes a lexer, parser and transpilers to Python, JavaScript, assembly, Rust, C++, Go, R, Julia, Java, COBOL, Fortran, Pascal, Ruby, PHP, Perl, Matlab and LaTeX, allowing greater versatility when running and deploying Cobra code.
+This project includes a lexer, parser and transpilers to Python, JavaScript, assembly, Rust, C++, Go, R, Julia, Java, COBOL, Fortran, Pascal, Ruby, PHP, Perl, VisualBasic, Matlab and LaTeX, allowing greater versatility when running and deploying Cobra code.

 ## Table of Contents